N\'eron models of jacobians over base schemes of dimension greater than 1: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Jos\'e Burgos Gil for pointing out a serious mistake in a previous iteration of this work, to thank Hendrik Lenstra for supplying the ideas behind the proof of the main result of \cref{sec:Cartier_classification}, and finally to thank Owen Biesel, K\k{e}stutis \v{C}esnavi\v{c}ius, Bas Edixhoven, Ariyan Javanpeykar, Robin de Jong, Qing Liu and Morihiko Saito for helpful comments and discussions.
+The author would like to thank Jos\'e Burgos Gil for pointing out a serious mistake in a previous iteration of this work, to thank Hendrik Lenstra for supplying some of the ideas behind the proof of the main result of \cref{sec:Cartier_classification}, and to thank Owen Biesel, Raymond van Bommel, K\k{e}stutis \v{C}esnavi\v{c}ius, Bas Edixhoven, Ariyan Javanpeykar, Robin de Jong, Qing Liu and Morihiko Saito for helpful comments and discussions.
+The author is also extremely grateful to two anonymous referees.
+The first referee produced two very thorough and rapid reports highlighting several serious mistakes in earlier versions of this paper.
+As well as pointing out several additional issues, the second referee pointed out several places where proofs could be improved and streamlined.
+Most dramatically, the second referee provided a new proof of \cref{CDthm:main}, based on the original one but about half as a long and far more readable, and kindly allowed this new proof to be included in this paper.
+Both of these contributions have dramatically improved the correctness and readability of this article.
+Finally, the author would like to thank the editor Daniel Huybrechts for his patience and encouragement with the numerous iterations of this paper.